 Our Values underpin the way we do things.
 They’re the bedrock of how every single colleague acts at work.

-Look for opportunities to do things in a more straightforward way.
-Make things as simple as possible for our customers and for each other.
+We bring colleagues and technology together, finding opportunities to do things in a more straightforward way for our customers and those who serve them.

 The Sainsbury’s Group Values and 20x20 sustainability commitments http://www.j-sainsbury.co.uk/responsibility underpin our approach to what we do, and how.